maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

     ##  [9] "20180813.tif" "20180914.tif" "20181016.tif" "20181117.tif"
     ## [13] "20181203.tif"

-See there are 14 files with the format of `YYYYmmdd.tif`.
-Now, we convert each string into date string.
-To do this, first, use `substr()` function starting from first character to eighth character as
+See there are 13 files with the format of `YYYYmmdd.tif`. `Please note that if you want any additinal images, have file name with similar format`.
+This offers us to convert file name string into a date string.
+To do this, first, use `substr()` function.
+This function allows us to extract substrings in a character vector.
+So, we can extract date string starting from first character to eighth as:

 ``` r
 datestr = substr(fileList, start =  1, stop =  8)